mocha-opts/awesome-stars-coconut/README.md

 *   [Stylus](#stylus)
 *   [Thanks](#thanks)

-## Zig

-*   [ghostty-org/ghostty](https://github.com/ghostty-org/ghostty) - 👻 Ghostty is a fast, feature-rich, and cross-platform terminal emulator that uses platform-native UI and GPU acceleration.

 ## TypeScript

+*   [QLing-yes/ElysiaTemplate](https://github.com/QLing-yes/ElysiaTemplate) - We are committed to creating a very usable template and welcome your comments

 *   [better-auth/better-auth](https://github.com/better-auth/better-auth) - The most comprehensive authentication framework for TypeScript